parch99/MySeat/README.md

 SPA application on one side

-Link to the web application on render: https://myseat.onrender.com \
+Link to the web application on fly: https://myseat.fly.dev/ \
 Application installation and launch: \
      * git clone: https://github.com/parch99/MySeat \
      * npm install \